litehelpers/cordova-sqlite-evplus-ext-legacy-build-free/README.md

-# Cordova/PhoneGap sqlite storage - free enterprise version with internal memory improvements
+# Cordova/PhoneGap sqlite storage - free enterprise version with internal memory improvements and other enhancements

-Native interface to sqlite in a Cordova/PhoneGap plugin for Android, iOS, and Windows "Universal" (8.1) with API similar to HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/).
+Native interface to sqlite in a Cordova/PhoneGap plugin for Android, iOS, and Windows 8.1(+)/Windows Phone 8.1(+) with API similar to HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/).

 This version is available under GPL v3 (http://www.gnu.org/licenses/gpl.txt) or commercial license.
 Contact for commercial license: info@litehelpers.net

-This version branch contains the source code for the Android, iOS, and Windows "Universal" (8.1) versions.
-This version branch does not contain any libraries or source code from www.sqlite.org.
-This version branch uses the built-in sqlite libraries on Android and iOS.

 NOTE (TBD): no Circle CI or Travis CI working in this version branch.